-Following judgment, your judgment enforcement attorney or the judgment creditor will be able to send questions to the judgment debtor, called interrogatories, which require the debtor to provide information regarding its assets and income.
-These answers may reveal where the person is employed and by whom, if the debtor has any other income, whether the debtor has bank accounts, real estate, or any non-exempt personal property that may satisfy the judgment.
+Following judgment, your judgment enforcement attorney or the judgment creditor will be able to send questions to the judgment debtor.
+These are called interrogatories, which require the debtor to provide information regarding its assets and income.
+These answers may reveal where the debtor is employed and by whom or if this person has any other income, bank accounts, real estate, or non-exempt personal property that may satisfy the judgment.

 At Aeton Law Partners, in addition to representing companies and individuals in business and civil litigation, we represent parties who have already obtained judgment and are now attempting to collect or enforce the judgment.
 We do not handle collections of small judgments.
 However, we handle select judgment enforcement matters on a contingency fee basis.
-We also will represent clients at our standard hourly rates, or on a hybrid fee basis (a combination of a smaller contingency fee and a reduced hourly rate).
-Please contact Aeton Law Partners at 860 724 2160 with any questions on enforcing a judgment in Connecticut.
+We also will represent clients at either our standard hourly rates or on a hybrid fee basis (a combination of a smaller contingency fee and a reduced hourly rate).
+Please contact Aeton Law Partners at 860.785.2099 with any questions on enforcing a judgment in Connecticut.